 If you do not enroll in the HCFSA Program within 30 days after becoming eligible, you must wait until the next annual Open Enrollment Period before you can enroll.

-To request that the above-mentioned forms or the Program Brochure be faxed to you, call the FSA Administrative Office at (212) 306-7760 or leave your information to have them mailed to you.
+To request that the above-mentioned forms or the Program Brochure be faxed to you, call the FSA Administrative Office at (212) 306-7760 or leave a message with your information to have them mailed to you.

 Completed forms must be returned during the annual Open Enrollment Period to: